flickleafy/ComfyUI-OllamaPromptTools/README.md

 ## What This Repository Contains

 - A ComfyUI custom node that connects to a local Ollama server.
+- A small frontend extension that updates node widget defaults when task presets change.
+- Unit tests for the node logic and Ollama client behavior.

 ## Main Features